Hispanic Advisory Council

-The University of Arizona Hispanic Community Council provides community input and support to the UA on strategic initiatives and in promoting diversity and inclusion.
+The University of Arizona Hispanic Advisory Council provides community input and support to the UA on strategic initiatives and in promoting diversity and inclusion.

-The role of the University of Arizona Hispanic Community Council is to support the mission and success of the University of Arizona by strengthening the UA’s ability to serve the Hispanic community.
+The role of the University of Arizona Hispanic Advisory Council is to support the mission and success of the University of Arizona by strengthening the UA’s ability to serve the Hispanic community.

 We are committed to serving as a communications conduit between Southern Arizona’s Hispanic communities and the UA.
 We also value and welcome your input.
 Please email your questions, suggestions, or comments.